April 23, 2020 - PLEASE NOTE: Due to the current COVID-19 situation, information about a number of these prizes and

 Law Society of Manitoba - Forgivable Loans Program

-The Law Society of Manitoba will forgive 20% of the loan for each year that the recipient practises in their community after being Called to the Bar.
+The Law Society of Manitoba will forgive 20% of the loan for each year that the recipient practices in their community after being Called to the Bar.

 The University of Manitoba Bursary Program